enso-org/enso/docs/style-guide/typescript.md

    for a consumer of the API to know (that is not encoded in the types).
 This should be written in grammatically correct English.

-We are following the Rust convention of not documenting function or return parameters.
+We are following the Rust convention to not document function parameters and return types.

 An example of a valid set of comments for some TypeScript code is as follows: